 Flammables in the House – There are a lot of products left around the home that are highly flammable (especially if the garage is attached to the home).
 Be careful of where you place any flammable materials (fuels, oils, etc.).
 Don’t place them next to a possible source of a fire as they can rapidly turn a bad situation into a disaster.
 The simplest rule is to keep them contained and away from the home to the greatest extent possible.

-Christmas Trees- It seems like nothing really sets the holiday mood like a live Christmas tree (great smell and just exceptionally authentic).
-However, if you don’t keep it well watered and still proceed to wrap it with electrical cords (I mean… Christmas lights of course).
+Christmas Trees- It seems like nothing really sets the holiday mood like a live Christmas tree (great smell and just exceptionally authentic); However, if you don’t keep it well watered and still proceed to wrap it with electrical cords (I mean… Christmas lights of course) it is a definite fire hazard.
 If you let it get too dry it can quickly result in a fire so just check it frequently and leave the lights off if you are going to be away from home for a while.

 The fact of the matter is that most household fires are completely preventable.
 Please be sure to exercise caution when it comes to your home.
 Taking a few extra precautions can keep you and your loved ones safe!